Let us silently hear meeting conversation:

 - Each higher tier supports physical delivery of lower tier

-- Leadership: Leadership is core element of any Business.
-The success and failure of business depends on its Leadership.
-Effective Leadership drivers Innovation, Continuous improvement at all tiers of business, Resource development, Customer satisfaction and Shareholder value.
+- Leadership: Leadership is a core element of any Business.
+The success and failure of Business depends on its leadership.
+The effective leadership in the business is a key driver of innovation, continuous improvement, resource development, customer satisfaction and shareholder value.

-- Enterprise Architecture: Enterprise Architecture is core element that integrates individual part of business together.
-It is a very broad and evolving field.
+- Enterprise Architecture: Enterprise Architecture is a core element that integrates the individual part of Business.
+It is a broad and evolving field.
 More details are beyond the scope of this post.

 - Stakeholders: Depending on nature of Business, stakeholders can be Executive team, Company Directors, Shareholders or Members of Community.

-- Customer: Customer is buyer of business’s Product/Service.
+- Customer: Customer is a buyer of the Business’s Product/Service.

 The External Factors – Following are the external factors that directly/indirectly impacts any Business

-I hope BRM has help you to visualise high-level picture of your business.
+I hope BRM has help you to visualise a high-level picture of your Business.
 I look forward to your feedback and thoughts on this topic!